martinberlin/Learning-Kafka/README.md

 # Learning-Kafka
 My steps and documentation learning event streaming Kafka

-## Installation with Docker
+## Installation with Docker and DDEV

-This git repository will be mostly for documentation purpouses with just a few code examples mostly in PHP using librdkafka-dev PHP 8 extension
+This git repository will be mostly for documentation purpouses with just a few code examples mostly in PHP using librdkafka-dev PHP 8 extension.
+This was my first docker standalone example.
+With DDEV comes just after, so just scroll down:

 ```
 # FILE:  compose.yaml